Dean's Doctoral Scholarship Award

 The Faculty DDS Panel will assess interviewees based on their DDS nomination form, a short verbal presentation and interview questions.

-- Apply before 31 January 2023: you'll be interviewed in March and notified if you have been awarded a scholarship by 31 March 2023.
+- If you apply for this scholarship before 31 January 2024 and you're nominated by your supervisor you'll be interviewed in March and notified if you have been awarded a scholarship by 28 March 2024.

-- Apply between 31 January 2023 and 31 March 2023: you'll be interviewed in May and notified if you have been awarded a scholarship by 31 May 2023.
+- If you apply for this scholarship between 31 January 2024 and 31 March 2024 and you're nominated by your supervisor you'll be interviewed in May and notified if you have been awarded a scholarship by 31 May 2024.

 Contact details for enquiries